puppetlabs/puppetlabs-postgresql/README.md

 ##### `ensure`

 Specifies the action to create or destroy named slot.
-Must be present
+Required.

 Valid values: 'present', 'absent'.